PuppyJun · station 04

 PS: Light or Heavy tokens in custom prompt or a bot's character definition is not a thing to argue about, there's no wrong or correct on the surface about it.
 The problem is how the tokens is use.
 Is it use effectively, or it's heavy tokens is because the writer use a lot of emoji, symbols etc.

-A simple example: You see a wallet that's thick as hell, and you think, "Damn, that's a lot of cash."
+// a simple example You see a wallet that's thick as hell, and you think, "Damn, that's a lot of cash."
 But when it opens, it's just stuffed with a hundred single one-dollar bills.
 Then you see another wallet, super thin, and you think, "Meh, nothing in there."
 But when it opens, tucked inside are twenty crisp, hundred-dollar bills.

 On AI usage.